jmlee337/hotswap-info/autoboot.md

 Hold the Wii POWER button until the console turns off, then turn it back on and verify that it boots to Slippi Nintendont.
+> [!NOTE]
-> If the Wii boots to Homebrew Channel instead, even after double checking the previous steps, you have BootMii-boot2 installed.
+> In the rare case that the Wii boots to Homebrew Channel instead, even after double checking the previous steps, you have BootMii-boot2 installed.
 Follow the above [Prerequisite: No BootMii-boot2](#prerequisite-no-bootmii-boot2) steps.

 In Slippi Nintendont once all your `Slippi Settings` are set, press L or R to access the second page, `Nintendont Settings`.